PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 **Table 8.2: The table shows the available ATF target documents available**.

-The main sources of information for assisting in the porting ATF to a new platform are the [ATF porting guide][atf-doc-plat-porting-guide] and the associated ATF documents available in the repo.
+The main sources of information for assisting in the porting ATF to a new platform are the [ATF porting guide][atf-doc-plat-porting-guide] and the associated ATF documents available in the repository.
 [Table 8.2](#Table-8-2) shows the ATF repository platform documents available.

 As an example, the ATF IMX platform support is available in the repository: